6 Closed-Door Friends-to-Lovers Romance Books to Read This Year

 Falling for Your Best Friend by Emma St. Clair

-Falling for Your Best Friend is a laugh-out-loud, heartwarming romcom with a neurodivergent main character, a cinnamon roll hero, and a baby goat named Sergeant Pepper.
-All the chemistry you want with closed-door romance!
+Falling for Your Best Friend is a closed-door romcom with a neurodivergent main character, a cinnamon-roll MMC, and a baby goat named Sergeant Pepper.
+It’s the fourth book in Emma St. Clair’s Love Chiches Sweet RomComs series.

 Find it on Amazon and Goodreads.